impy-project/chromo/README.md

     cd impy
     make -j<insert number of CPU cores>

-The package can be installed in editable mode with `pip install -e .` and will behave as an ordirnary pip package but using this source build.
+The package can be installed in editable mode with `pip install -e .` and will behave as an ordinary pip package but using this source build.

+Because of the architectural transition and the many other issue on mac, building from source may be a bit complicated.
+Using brew gcc and python it is possible to build the code by:

+    CC=gcc-10 CXX=gcc-10 FC=gfortran-10 PYTHON_EXE=/usr/local/opt/python@3.8/bin/python3 make -jXXX

+Replace `gcc-10` by your version in brew.
+The official Mac Python is currently broken due to th transition to Apple Silicon.

 ## Requirements

 - Python 2.7 - 3.8